Plan Your Visit To Hoghton Tower

-Hoghton Tower offers a wealth of activities for all ages throughout the year, from a tour of the house with one of our entertaining and informative guides, to walks around the beautiful grounds and public footpaths or a host of events.
+Hoghton Tower offers a wealth of activities for all ages throughout the year.
+Take a tour of the house with one of our entertaining and informative guides, enjoy a walk around the beautiful grounds and public footpaths or attend one of our many events.

-Why not combine your visit with a trip to one of the many other local attractions listed?
-Or break up your day with a tasty lunch or afternoon tea in Hoghton Tower tea room?
+Why not make a day of it and combine your visit with a trip to one of the many other local attractions.

 We regret that with the exception of assistance dogs, no dogs are allowed in the house, barn, gardens or courtyards.
 Dogs in the grounds must be on leads and supervised at all times.

-Photography and video for personal use are permitted in the grounds.
+Photography and video for personal use only are permitted in the grounds.
 No photography or video is permitted in the house.

 Permission for commercial photography and video must be obtained in advance from the Hoghton Tower Preservation Trust.
 Charges will apply.